algorandfoundation/specs/dev/ledger.md

  - The first round $r_1$ and last round $r_2$ for which the transaction may be executed.

- - The _lock_ $x$, which is an optional 256-bit integer specifying mutual exclusion.
+ - The _lease_ $x$, which is an optional 256-bit integer specifying mutual exclusion.
 If $x \neq 0$ (i.e., $x$ is set) and this transaction is confirmed, then this transaction prevents another transaction from the same sender and with the lock set to the same value from being confirmed until